 The Marble River runs from Alice Lake to Varney Bay on Rupert Inlet.
 Marble River Provincial Park on northern Vancouver Island is located along the banks of Marble River and as far as the Quotsino Narrows that joins Holberg and Rupert Inlets with Quotsino Sound.
-The Park offers excellent opportunities for wilderness hiking, biking, wildlife photography and of coarse, fishing.
+The Park offers excellent opportunities for wilderness hiking, biking, wildlife photography, and of course, fishing.

-Walk-in wilderness camping is allowed, and a Western Forest Products Rec Site offers vehicle accessible camping adjacent to the park and trail.
-This is a very nice campsite, great views of the river and lots of places to cast a line in.
+Walk-in wilderness camping is allowed, and a Western Forest Products Rec Site offers vehicle-accessible camping adjacent to the park and trail.
+This is a very nice campsite, with great views of the river and lots of places to cast a line in.